 Read our full iPhone 12 review.

-The iPhone 11 is no longer the new kid in town, replaced by Apple's iPhone 12 models.
-But it's still available and it's the least expensive it's ever been at $599.
-That price, combined with the fact that the A13 Bionic processor is still more powerful than more recently released Android phones, makes this a good buy even a year after the iPhone 11's debut.
+The iPhone 11 has long since stopped being the new kid in town, with Apple releasing two subsequent generations of phones after this device's 2019 debut.
+But it's still available and it's the least expensive it's ever been at $499.
+That price, combined with the fact that the A13 Bionic processor is still more powerful than contemporary Android phones, makes this a good buy.

 As with the iPhone 12, you are giving up a dedicated telephoto lens, as the iPhone 11 features a 12-MP wide angle and ultra wide angle shooters.
 But it’s capable of the same camera effects as the rest of the iPhone 11 family, including portrait shots, ultra wide angle selfies and Night Mode for better low-light photos.
 You can also expect more than 11 hours of battery life from the iPhone 11, though you’ll have to spring for a separately-sold fast-charging adapter to juice back up at the quickest speeds.